dymodi/dymodi.github.io/Research/Paper/Falcon/Falcon-Outline-1-Detection-of-Inaccurate-POI-Information-and-Rider-Cheating-in-Food-Delivery.md

 ---
 layout: post
 title: Falcon: Detection of Inaccurate POI Information and Rider Cheating in Food Delivery System
 date: Jan.
 26, 2017
 author: Yi DING
 ---

-[comment]: # (This is the outline 1 for the Falcon paper for Fandian for MobiCom 2018)
+(This is the outline 1 for the Falcon paper for Fandian for MobiCom 2018)

 # Falcon: Detection of Inaccurate POI Information and Rider Cheating in Food Delivery System